🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 flowchart TD A[Current I

-x-direction] --> B[Magnetic Field B
+x direction] --> B[Magnetic field B

-z-direction] B --> C[Lorentz Force
+z direction] B --> C[Lorentz force

-F = -e v × B] C --> D[Carrier Deflection
+F = -e v × B] C --> D[Carrier deflection

-y-direction] D --> E[Hall Voltage V_H
+y direction] D --> E[Hall voltage V_H

-Generated in y-direction] style A fill:#99ccff,stroke:#0066cc,stroke-width:2px style B fill:#99ff99,stroke:#00cc00,stroke-width:2px style C fill:#ffeb99,stroke:#ffa500,stroke-width:2px style D fill:#ff9999,stroke:#ff0000,stroke-width:2px style E fill:#f093fb,stroke:#f5576c,stroke-width:2px,color:#fff
+develops in y direction] style A fill:#99ccff,stroke:#0066cc,stroke-width:2px style B fill:#99ff99,stroke:#00cc00,stroke-width:2px style C fill:#ffeb99,stroke:#ffa500,stroke-width:2px style D fill:#ff9999,stroke:#ff0000,stroke-width:2px style E fill:#f093fb,stroke:#f5576c,stroke-width:2px,color:#fff

-Physical Mechanism:
+Physical mechanism:

-2. When a magnetic field $B_z$ is applied in the z-direction, the Lorentz force $\vec{F} = q\vec{v} \times \vec{B}$ acts
+2. When a magnetic field $B_z$ is applied in the z direction, the Lorentz force $\vec{F} = q\vec{v} \times \vec{B}$ acts on the carriers

 $$ j_x = \frac{I}{wt} $$